 Length: 3 pages

-This bill was introduced on February 27, 2014, in a previous session of Congress, but was not enacted.
+This bill was introduced on February 27, 2014, in a previous session of Congress, but it did not receive a vote.

 Feb 27, 2014

 Bills and resolutions are referred to committees which debate the bill before possibly sending it on to the whole chamber.